Photo from Unsplash

 Morning

-All the goodness of the past, the present, and the future—Christ bestows upon His people.
+All the goodness of the past, present, and future—Christ pours out on His people.

-In the mysterious ages of the past, the Lord Jesus was His Father’s first elect, and in His election—He gave us an interest, for we were chosen in Him from before the foundation of the world.
-He had from all eternity the prerogatives of Sonship, as His Father’s only-begotten and well-beloved Son, and He has, in the riches of His grace, by adoption and regeneration, elevated us to sonship also, so that to us He has given “power to become the sons of God.”
-The eternal covenant, based upon suretyship and confirmed by oath, is ours—for our strong consolation and security.
-In the everlasting settlements of predestinating wisdom and omnipotent decree—the eye of the Lord Jesus was ever fixed on us; and we may rest assured that in the whole roll of destiny—there is not a line which militates against the interests of His redeemed!
+In the mysterious ages of the past, Jesus was His Father’s first elect, and by His election, He gave us a share in His destiny, for we were chosen in Him before the foundation of the world.
+He had, from all eternity, the privilege of being the only-begotten and beloved Son, and through His grace, He has elevated us to sonship as well.
+By adoption and regeneration, He has given us “the power to become children of God.”
+The eternal covenant, based on His role as our surety and confirmed by God’s oath, belongs to us, providing strong consolation and security.
+Throughout the whole of predestined history, Jesus’ eye has been on us, and we can rest assured that in the grand design of destiny, there is not a single line that opposes the well-being of His redeemed people.

-The great betrothal of the Prince of Glory is ours, for it is to us that He is affianced, as the sacred nuptials shall before long declare to an assembled universe.
-The marvelous incarnation of the God of heaven, with all the amazing condescension and humiliation which attended it—is ours.
-The bloody sweat, the scourge, the cross—are ours forever!
-Whatever blissful consequences flow from perfect obedience, finished atonement, resurrection, ascension, or intercession, all are ours by His own gift!
+The great engagement of the Prince of Glory is for us, for He is betrothed to us, a reality that will be declared to all the universe at the coming of His sacred wedding.
+The incredible incarnation of God, with all its condescension and humility, is ours.
+The bloody sweat, the scourging, and the cross—they are ours forever!
+All the blissful consequences of His perfect obedience, His completed atonement, His resurrection, ascension, and ongoing intercession are ours by His gift!

 Evening

-Certain is it—that a professor may do nothing, and yet grow quite as lifeless in spiritual things as those who are most busy.
-Mary was not praised for sitting still; but for her sitting at Jesus’ feet.
-Even so, Christians are not to be praised for neglecting duties—under the pretense of having secret fellowship with Jesus.
-It is not sitting but sitting at Jesus’ feet which is commendable.
-Do not think that activity is in itself an evil—it is a great blessing, and a means of grace to us.
-Paul called it a grace given to him to be allowed to preach and every form of Christian service may become a personal blessing to those engaged in it.
-Those who have most fellowship with Christ—are not recluses or hermits, who have much time to spare but indefatigable laborers who are toiling for Jesus, and who, in their toil, have Him side by side with them, so that they are workers together with God.
-Let us remember then, in anything we have to do for Jesus, that we can do it and should do it in close communion with Him.
+It’s also true that someone can be inactive and still become lifeless in their spiritual walk.
+Mary was not praised for merely sitting still; she was praised for sitting at Jesus’ feet.
+Likewise, Christians should not neglect their duties under the guise of having private fellowship with Jesus.
+It’s not inactivity but sitting at Jesus’ feet that is commendable.
+Activity, when done rightly, is a great blessing and a means of grace.
+Paul called it a grace to be allowed to preach, and every form of Christian service can be a personal blessing to those involved in it.
+Those who have the closest fellowship with Christ are not isolated from the world but are often the most diligent laborers, toiling for Jesus with Him right beside them.
+They are workers together with God.
+So, let us remember that whatever we do for Jesus, we can and should do it in close communion with Him.

 Morning and Evening - May 9